oscar8a/setro-backend/README.md

 First, I will begin with the Back end setup.

 ### Setting up the Rails Back-end API:
+1. Rails should be installed on your machine.
+Run `gem install rails`, if permission is needes run with `sudo`
-1.make sure the database is created by running `rails db:create`
+2. Make sure the database is created by running `rails db:create`
-2. Start up the Rails Server `rails server`
+3. Start up the Rails Server `rails server`

 ### Launch [Front-end React App](https://github.com/ozkr8a/setro-frontend):
 1. `npm start` runs the app in the development mode.